Mustang II IFS w/ New Stock Control Arms and Stock Spindles, Air Ride

 Note: These kits require the purchase of a Mustang II crossmember (sold separately).
 Many of our Speedway and Heidts brand crossmembers will work with Manual Rack and Pinion Steering ONLY.
 When purchasing our crossmembers, be sure to look for their correspondence with power racks if selecting a power rack with our Mustang II IFS kits.
 With all Mustang II aftermarket crossmembers, spacers and longer bolts must be used with the later (Fox-body) power rack (spacers included).

-Finding the right control arms means finding the correct track width: Our Mustang II kits feature 11” rotors.
-Track width, which is hub face to hub face where the wheels bolt on, varies between Ford bolt pattern at 57.5” to Chevy bolt pattern at 58.5”.
-Wheel and tire combination and customer preference determine whether to use the standard control arms or the 5/8” narrower.
-The narrower control arms reduce the track with by a total of 1.25”.
+Finding the right control arms means finding the correct track width: Our Mustang II kits feature 11" rotors.
+Track width, which is hub face to hub face where the wheels bolt on, will be 57.5".
+Wheel and tire combination and customer preference determine whether to use the standard control arms or the 5/8" narrower.
+The narrower control arms reduce the track with by a total of 1.25".
 See the link below for various track widths with different options.

 The original intent of the air spring was to provide a very smooth ride.
 It was not designed to provide an adjustable ride height.
 You can not drive the vehicle at any ride height you select.